Comprehensive Guide to Compression Shorts

 Should I Wear Underwear with My Compression Shorts?

-This is a common question among people new to compression shorts.
-If we look at the intended design of compression shorts, we know that they’re designed as a base layer (i.e. meant to be worn right against your skin).
+If we look at the intended design of compression shorts, we know that they’re constructed as a base layer (i.e. meant to be worn right against your skin).

-When worn this way, there is no interference between the compression fabric (and its applied pressure) and that of your skin and muscles, which allows for maximum compression benefits to be achieved.
+When worn without any interference between the compression fabric and that of your skin and muscles, you’re able to achieve the maximum compression benefits of the garment.

 Can I Wear Compression Shorts as Underwear?